Portugal has it all – and it’s on the green list!

 Europe’s coolest capital

 Lisbon is the city set within seven hills and every inch of each one is worth exploring.
-The city’s popularity has surged in recent years, not to mention its newfound glory as the highlight overnight stay on P&O Cruises Iona itineraries for 2020.
 It has become a summer holiday hideaway but that timeworn charm isn’t going anywhere.

 Lisbon’s neighbourhoods are famously colourful but by no means quaint.
 There’s attitude here, from the buttermilk trams that power relentlessly along cobbled tracks, to the determination of decades-old azulejos to cling to crumbling walls.
 The Lisbon of old is found in Alfama, its most historic neighbourhood and a part of town that offers everything from the best views over the paint box city to the best fado performances over dinner.